JBGUIMBAUD/ML_based_ECRS_in_European_children/README.md

-# Development of Machine Learning based Mental, Cardiovascular and Respiratory Environmental-Clinical Risk Scores in European Children
+# Machine Learning based Mental, Cardiovascular and Respiratory Environmental-Clinical Risk Scores in European Children

 ## Overview
-In this repository you will find the code used in our paper "Development of Machine Learning based Mental, Cardiovascular and Respiratory Environmental-Clinical Risk Scores in European Children" publised in Nature Communications Medicine (2024).
+In this repository you will find the code used in our paper "Machine Learning based Mental, Cardiovascular and Respiratory Environmental-Clinical Risk Scores in European Children" publised in Nature Communications Medicine (2024).

 ## Repository Structure
 This paper computed Environmental-Clinical risk scores (ECRS) for three main outcomes: p-factor, metabolic syndrome and lung function.
 You will find a folder corresponding to each outcome in which the corresponding ECRS using different methods.